The Stooges: The Weirdness, Ron Asheton's death, and James Williamson's return (2004–2009)

 On January 6, 2009, Ron Asheton was found dead in his home, having reportedly suffered a heart attack several days earlier.
 He was 60 years old.
-In their official statement, the group called Asheton "irreplaceable."
+In their official statement, the group called Asheton "irreplaceable".

 On October 1, 2009, The Stooges: The Authorized and Illustrated Story by Robert Matheu and Jeffrey Morgan (authorized biographer of Alice Cooper) was published in hardcover by Abrams.

-Return of James Williamson and final breakup (2009–16)

 In a May 2009 interview, Pop announced the band's plans to continue performing with James Williamson returning as guitarist.
 Pop stated that "although 'the Stooges' died with Ron Asheton, there was still 'Iggy and the Stooges'".
 Their first concert occurred on November 7, 2009, in São Paulo, Brazil.
 The band added material from Raw Power and several of Pop's early solo albums to its repertoire.

+Ready to Die and final breakup (2010–2016)

-The Rock and Roll Hall of Fame inducted the band in its Class of 2010.
+The Rock and Roll Hall of Fame inducted the band in its Class of 2010, with Williamson, Pop, Alexander, Scott Asheton, and Ron Asheton as the inducted members.
 The band had previously been nominated for election seven times, each unsuccessful.
 Their performance for the event included a guest appearance by former keyboardist Scott Thurston.
 Performances with Williamson continued, including the 2010 All Tomorrow's Parties festival in Monticello, New York, where they performed Raw Power in its entirety.
 A re-release of Raw Power was released on April 10, 2010, including the first remastering of the David Bowie mix and a live 1973 performance.
 The following year, Detroit author Brett Callwood published The Stooges – Head On: A Journey Through The Michigan Underground, a book that focuses heavily on the Asheton brothers' activities after the initial decline of the Stooges.

 On February 25, 2013, the band released what would become their last album, Ready to Die.
 The album was released on April 30 on Fat Possum.
 Iggy and the Stooges played the final date of their 25-city 2013 world tour with a performance at the C2SV Festival in San Jose on September 28, 2013.

 On March 15, 2014, Scott Asheton died of a heart attack, aged 64.
 Saxophonist Steve Mackay died in October 2015 at the age of 66.

 In 2016, Jim Jarmusch directed Gimme Danger, a documentary film about the band.

 On June 22, 2016, guitarist Williamson made an official statement for the band saying that the Stooges are no more: "The Stooges is over.
 Basically, everybody's dead except Iggy and I. So it would be sort of ludicrous to try and tour as Iggy and the Stooges when there's only one Stooge in the band and then you have side guys.
 That doesn't make any sense to me."

-Williamson also added that touring had become boring, and trying to balance the band's career as well as Pop's was a difficult task.
+Williamson also expressed a desire to stop touring.